 Studio photographers will appreciate that the Canon 1D X Mark II (unlike the W300) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1DX Mark II and the W300 are recent models that feature in their makers' current product line-up.
+Both the 1DX Mark II and the W300 are recent models that are part of the current product line-up.
 The 1DX Mark II replaced the earlier Canon 1DX, while the W300 followed on from the Nikon AW130.
 Further information on the two cameras, as well as related accessories, can be found on the official Canon and Nikon websites.

 Review summary: Canon 1D X Mark II vs Nikon W300